-The project project "WASTE HEAP DISMANTLING IN THE REBRYKOVE TOWN OF LUHANSK REGION OF UKRAINE WITH THE AIM OF REDUCING GREENHOUSE GASES EMISSIONS INTO THE ATMOSPHERE".
-(Project ITL UA1000392) and the proposed project are both implemented within the same geographic region of Ukraine - the Donbas coal mining region.
+The project "WASTE HEAP DISMANTLING BY PE "ARDS-SERVIS" WITH THE AIM OF DECREASING GREENHOUSE GASES EMISSIONS INTO THE ATMOSPHERE" (Project ITL UA1000362) and the proposed project are both implemented within the same geographic region of Ukraine - the Donbas coal mining region.
 The implementation timeline is quite similar: Kyoto period (2008-2012) is a period where a most extensive work in both projects is carried out.

 Both projects will share the same investment profile and market environment.
 These two projects are implemented by private companies with no utilization of public funds.
-The investment climate will be comparable in both cases with the coal sector being an almost non-profitable sector in Ukraine37 burdened by many problems.
+The investment climate will be comparable in both cases with the coal sector being an almost non-profitable sector in Ukraine36 burdened by many problems.
 The market for the extracted coal will also be similar for both projects as these are small private companies that will not be able to sell coal in big quantities under long-term contracts.
 Ukrainian coal sector is largely state-controlled.
 Energy and Coal Ministry of Ukraine decides production level of state mines, based on their performance.
 After this, state controlled mines sell their coal to the state Trading Company "Coal of Ukraine".
 This company also buys coal from private mines and arranges supply of coal to thermal electricity companies.
 Prices for coal mines differ significantly for public and private mines.
-In general, prices of state mines are more than 60% higher than the prices for private enterprises38.
+In general, prices of state mines are more than 60% higher than the prices for private enterprises37.
+Both projects also share the investment climate of Ukraine which is far from being favourable.
+Ukraine is

 Both projects also share the investment climate of Ukraine which is far from being favourable.
 Ukraine is considered to be a high risk country for doing business and investing in.
 Almost no private capital is available from domestic or international capital markets for mid to long term investments, and any capital that is available has high cost.
 The table below represents risks of doing business in Ukraine according to various international indexes and studies.